Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/sdk-programming-guide/secure-channel-protocol.md

 - Supported on YubiKey 5 Series with firmware 5.3+

 ### SCP11 (Asymmetric)
-SCP11[^1] uses public key cryptography for authentication and key agreement.
+SCP11 uses public key cryptography for authentication and key agreement.
 It provides stronger security guarantees and simpler key management, but with more complex implementation.
 SCP11 comes in three variants:

 - **SCP11a** - Mutual authentication between YubiKey and host
 - **SCP11b** - YubiKey authenticates to host only
-- **SCP11c** - Enhanced mutual authentication with additional features
+- **SCP11c** - Mutual authentication with additional features, such as offline scripting usage (See [GlobalPlatform SCP11 Specification Annex B](https://globalplatform.org/specs-library/secure-channel-protocol-11-amendment-f/))

 Key characteristics:
 - Uses NIST P-256 elliptic curve